 Fight Infection and Boost Immunity

 Regulate Menstrual Cycle

 Berry Good For You

 Blackberries are rich with polyphenols and anthocyanins, antioxidants that prevent cancer and heart disease.
 They additionally contain Vitamins C and E, and ellagic acid, which provide protection against cancer and chronic disease.
-Even cooking does not seem to destroy ellagic acid, so even blackberry jam retains its health benefits.
-Because of their seeds blackberries are a source of soluble fiber.
+Cooking does not seem to destroy ellagic acid, so even blackberry jam retains its health benefits.
+Blackberries are low calorie and low sodium.
+Because of their seeds, blackberries are a source of soluble and insoluble fiber.

 Be warned that due to a high tannin content in some varieties, overindulgence may lead to constipation.
 Aspirin-sensitive individuals should also use blackberries with caution since blackberries are a natural source of salicylate, and active substance found in aspirin.

 There are several varieties of blackberry plants; the thornless variety is the most popular.
 Anyone who has ever spent a few hours in blackberry brambles will tell you to go thornless, whenever possible.
 So where do you find the plants?